** Mintos review updated November 27th, 2020 **

 What Are The Loan Default Rates?

-Default rates change daily so please check them here.
+Loan defaults have risen due to Covid-19 but default rates change daily so please check them here.

 What Are The Main Risks?